cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 I have time:
 * The order of the tabs is not always the same after the UI is reloaded.
 These could easily be written to file, so I'll do it.
+  This is fix, though I should probably do the same for the project tree.
 * The (requested) Valence tab is not what's intended yet and is not persisted.
 I may do some more work on that before stopping.
 * There are a number of requests I've made to myself to adjustments to make in the underlying